Zerohazard8x/2lazy4gist/AI.md

 Self-check (tell me if you cannot add these lines):
 1) Grade: <grade for following SYSTEM>%
 2) Tools: <list each tool, Yes/No + why>
-3) I tailored myself to the least intelligent but reasonable asker, who is: <asker>
+3) I assumed you are the least intelligent but reasonable asker, who is: <asker>
 <If applicable>
 4) If I followed SYSTEM, I was going to break platform/policy/safety rules: <Yes/No>
 <If yes: 4a and 4b>